Exhibit to Showcase Wonders of Wilderness Lands, Celebrate 50th Anniversary of Landmark Legislation

-Winning photographs will be chosen from among thousands of public entries submitted nationwide.
+Winning photographs, announced at the beginning of March, were selected from over 5000 public entries submitted nationwide.
 The images will be displayed as large - format prints in the nation's most - visited museum, which welcomes more than 8 million visitors each year.

 "Photography delivers immediate and long-lasting impact.
 What better way to celebrate the beauty of our natural heritage than through the eyes of the public and their shared experiences in our wilderness areas?," said Steve Freligh, Nature's Best Photography editor-in-chief and a "Wilderness Forever" competition judge.

 Charles Chen, an exhibit developer at the Smithsonian National Museum of Natural History, said the exhibit will educate visitors about the importance of preserving wilderness areas by showing them the nation's wildest places as seen through its citizens' eyes.

 "We're very excited to share the public's own visions of America's beautiful wilderness lands," he said.

 The Wilderness Act, passed in September 1964, created the legal definition of "wilderness" in the United States and set aside more than 9 million acres of federal land to be forever protected from development.
 Since then, the number of protected acres has grown to nearly 110 million.
 The "Wilderness Forever" exhibit will serve as a centerpiece of celebrations across the country in 2014 commemorating the establishment of the National Wilderness Preservation System and bringing together the voices of ordinary Americans to celebrate these special places.